perfogic/perfogic/README.md

 <h1 align="center">Hi 👋, I'm Dang!</h1>
 <h3 align="center">A blockchain engineer from Vietnam, who are striving for becoming a truly research engineer</h3>

+- 🇦🇺 In 2026, i have an accepted paper on Data Availability Sampling, which was presented in ICBC conference on 4th June, 2026 in Brisbane, Australia.
+-
 - 🌱 In 2025, I used to build on **Bitcoin Bridge** and **Ton Bridge** on **Oraichain**, which have launched on mainnet and received highly traffic volume.
-In 2026, i have an accepted paper on Data Availability Sampling, which was presented in ICBC conference on 4th June, 2026.

 - 📖 I have strong foundation on **Solidity Ecosystem** and **Cosmos Ecosystem** , and currently I'm immersing myself in blockchain network layer.